 Now for the tricky part: You can transform a dirt bike into a road-legal motorcycle recognized by the state of Colorado as a motor vehicle.
 With a bit of tinkering and upgrading (generally new tires, a horn, a new muffler, and proper lighting) the bike can be titled and put into the periodic registration process as a regular motor vehicle.

 Of course, you will need to fill out a couple of forms.
-First is the Certificate of Equipment Compliance, which lists all the equipment needed for the dirt bike to become street legal.
-The second required form is the Verification of Vehicle Identification Number.
+First is the Certificate of Equipment Compliance for Motorcycles(Form DR 2686), which lists all the equipment needed for the dirt bike to become street legal.
+The second required form is the Verification of Vehicle Identification Number(From DR 2698).

 Along with these two forms, you will need proof of ownership for titling, which can entail a manufacturer's statement of origin (MSO), bill of sale, or dealer invoice.